pgepro/developer-portfolio/README.md

 I used Ion Icons and Icons8 for the icons, but feel free to use fontawesome or any other icon library you want.

 For the form submission, formspree was used.
 You can get a hands-on tutorial on how to use formspree by watching this [YouTube video](https://formspree.io/).
-Submissions will be delivered straignt into the specified Gmail account.
+Submissions will be delivered straight into the specified Gmail account.

 In addition to formspree, you can also use Netlify form submission in case you deploy there.
 Brad Traversy has a [video tutorial](https://www.youtube.com/watch?v=6ElQ689HRcY) on how to do it.